 A guide to the WC_Cart class in WooCommerce

-In this article, we will explore the WooCommerce WC_Cart class, focusing on the key methods and properties.
-We’ll learn how to retrieve cart items, extract cart total values, and access customer details.
-By the end of this guide, you will have a clear understanding of how to effectively use the WC_Cart class in your WooCommerce store.
+By the end of this guide, you will have a clear understanding of how to effectively use the WC_Cart

-How is the WooCommerce cart stored
+How is the WooCommerce cart stored?

 In WooCommerce, the cart data is typically stored in the user’s session.
 When a user adds items to their cart, WooCommerce uses the WordPress session handler to store this information.
 This approach ensures that the cart data is unique to each visitor and persists across page loads.
 For logged-in users, the cart contents can also be optionally saved to the database, allowing the cart data to be retained across different sessions.
 This can be especially useful if you need to implement a feature to view customer cart details directly from the WooCommerce admin dashboard.